-In addition to its language programs, the Department of Foreign Languages & Literatures offers comparative literature, which, broadly defined, is the study of literary works from different cultures.
+In addition to its language programs, the Department of Languages & Literary Studies offers comparative literature, which, broadly defined, is the study of literary works from different cultures.

 At Lafayette, all courses in Comparative Literature are taught in English, and students can minor in Literature in Translation.

 The minor in Literature in Translation normally consists of Comparative Literature 101, 102; three courses chosen from Comparative Literature 103, 121, 142, 161, 162, 301, 351, 460, and English 345; and Comparative Literature 225.